pranudeepmetuku10/ML_with_Databricks/README.md

 ### Registered Models

-After notebook execution, verify the model was logged:
+After notebook execution, verify registration:

-1. In the sidebar → **Machine Learning** → **Experiments**
+1. In the sidebar → **Machine Learning** (or **AI/ML**) → **Models**
-2. Click the experiment → click the run → **Artifacts** tab
+2. Confirm `credit-card-fraud-classifier` appears with a version number
-3. Confirm the `model/` artifact exists with `MLmodel`, `model.pkl`, etc.
+3. Click on the model to see version history, signature, and source run

-> **Note:** Community Edition supports MLflow experiment tracking and model logging.
-The full Model Registry UI (stage transitions like Staging/Production) requires a paid Databricks tier.
+> **Note:** Free Edition includes the MLflow Model Registry with experiment tracking, model logging, and model versioning.

 ### Experiments & Runs